getlantern/lantern/README.md

 * [Go 1.6rc1 or higher](https://golang.org/dl/).
 * [Docker](https://www.docker.com/).
 * [GNU Make](https://www.gnu.org/software/make/)
+* npm `brew install npm`
+* makensis `brew install makensis`
+* osslsigncode `brew install osslsigncode`
 * An OSX or Linux host.

-We are going to create a Docker image that will take care of compiling Lantern for Windows and Linux, in order to compile Lantern for OSX you'll need an OSX host, this is a limitation caused by Lantern depending on C code and OSX build tools for certain features.
+We are going to create a Docker image that will take care of compiling Lantern for Linux, in order to compile Lantern for OSX you'll need an OSX host, this is a limitation caused by Lantern depending on C code and OSX build tools for certain features.

 ### Docker Installation Instructions